 A 62-year-old female patient with advanced rheumatoid arthritis was admitted for assessment of disease activity.
-Patient was currently under treatment with Tocilizumab and Cyclosporine A (3mg/kg).
+The patient was currently under treatment with Tocilizumab and Cyclosporine A (3mg/kg).
 Her history of hepatitis C and elevated transaminases (treated with Methotrexate) rendered her ineligible for this standard therapeutic option.
 Several other DMARDs (Azathioprine, Sulfasalazine, Hydroxychloroquine) and biological therapies (Etanercept, Certolizumab) had proven ineffective.

-On admission, patient reported increased morning pain and stiffness of hand joints.
+On admission, the patient reported increased morning pain and stiffness of hand joints.
 Clinical examination revealed fourteen swollen joints with no tenderness at compression and typical signs of advanced rheumatoid arthritis: ulnar deviation of fingers, interosseous muscle atrophy, swan neck deformity, impaired prehension.
 Laboratory investigations showed normal CRP (1.83 mg/L) and slightly increased ESR (44 mm/h) values.
 DAS28-CRP=2.7 (low activity), DAS28-ESR=4.12 (moderate activity).
-Hand and wrist radiographs were characteristic of advanced stage disease: bone erosions, joint spaces narrowing, metacarpophalangeal subluxations, juxta-articular osteoporosis.
+Hand and wrist radiographs were characteristic of advanced-stage disease: bone erosions, joint spaces narrowing, metacarpophalangeal subluxations, juxta-articular osteoporosis.
 Ultrasound of hand joints revealed signs of active disease with positive Doppler signal.

-During hospitalisation the patient received pain relieving treatment (Dexamethasone, Lornoxicam).
+During hospitalisation, the patient received pain-relieving treatment (Dexamethasone, Lornoxicam).
 On discharge, Cyclosporine A dose was increased to 5mg/kg.
 The timeliness of a different biological treatment will be assessed after 3 months, in case of persistent disease activity.

 The present case highlights the risk of disease activity undervaluation in patients undergoing biological therapy with interleukin-6 inhibitors if the standard DAS28-CRP score is used ,,, due to their additional inhibitory effect on hepatic CRP production.
 It is advised that in such cases, articular ultrasound and DAS28-ESR score should be considered for a more accurate assessment.